araray/ask_chatgpt/README.md

 # ask_chatgpt

-This small Python project allows you to send chat messages to ChatGPT using OpenAI's API.
+This small Python project allows you to send chat messages to ChatGPT using OpenAI's API from your command line.

 ## Requirements